srijan14/Document-Machine-Translation/README.md

 Below are the two components present :

 ### 1. Machine-Translation
-We have used [opennmt](https://github.com/OpenNMT/OpenNMT-py) to train and serve the model on own custom dataset.
-Follow below instructions to start this component server:
+We have used [opennmt](https://github.com/OpenNMT/OpenNMT-py) to train and serve the model.Follow below instructions to start this component:

 1. Installing Dependencies
 ```bash